fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 """"""""""""""""""""""""""

-Now, the most straightforward way of meshing the model is to draw some lines between (-50, 50) on the X and Y axis, and some lines from (-8, 8) on the Z axis.
+Now, the most straightforward way of meshing the model is to draw some lines between [-50, 50] on the X and Y axes, and some lines between [-8, 8] on the Z axis.
 This is best done by drawing two lines at the beginning and end of each axis, using the :meth:`~CSX.ContinuousStructure.AddLine` method::